 - bachelor's degree plus an estimated TWO years of career development work experience;

 - two years of college plus an estimated THREE years of career development work experience; or

 - a high school diploma/GED plus an estimated FOUR years of career development work experience.

-In addition to the education and work experience, persons who want to become GCDFs must complete an approved CDF curriculum that includes 120 hours of classroom training and field experience.
+In addition to the education and work experience, persons who want to become GCDFs must complete an approved curriculum that includes 120 hours of classroom training and field experience.
 GCDFs are bound by a code of ethics.

 If you have questions about GCDF certification, you can visit www.cce-global.org or you can call the CCE staff at (336) 482-2856.